PurdueElectricRacing/firmware/README.md

    - [Alternate open-source drivers for all platforms](https://github.com/stlink-org/stlink)
 ## Setup VSCode
 1. Create a `/.vscode/settings.json` file
 2. Configure two cortex-debug extension settings (make sure to install the recommended VSCode extensions first)
    - "cortex-debug.openocdPath": "<path to openocd executable\>"
-   - "cortex-debug.gdbPath": "<path to arm-none-eabi executable\>"
+   - "cortex-debug.gdbPath": "<path to arm-none-eabi-gdb executable\>"
 <!---
 Deprecating this section as it does not currently work for debugging.
 If someone wants to figure out how to get the gdb server to connect through Docker/WSL & make file paths work nicely...